top of page

 Is Local Farm Meat Too Expensive?
 Let's Do the Math.

 We hear it sometimes: "Your prices are high."
 And on the surface, we understand why someone might think that.
-A $33 chicken or $10.75/lb ground beef looks different than what you see at the grocery store.
-But we'd like to invite you to look a little deeper — because when you calculate what you're actually paying per meal, the numbers tell a very different story.
+A premium steak, a wedge of aged farmhouse cheese, or a pound of house-made sausage from us looks different than what you see at the grocery store.
+But we'd like to invite you to look a little deeper — because our store has something for every budget, and when you calculate what you're actually paying per meal, our everyday staples are a remarkable deal.

 The real question isn't whether our prices are high.
 It's whether the alternative is actually cheaper — once you account for what you're getting, and what you're not.